Debabrata-palit/Tableau_Projects/PrimeVideo_analysis/README.md

 # Prime Video Analysis Project
 I prepared a dashboard and a story of the Amazon Prime data using the Tableau tool.
+The dataset is collected from [Kaggle](https://www.kaggle.com/datasets/shivamb/amazon-prime-movies-and-tv-shows?select=amazon_prime_titles.csv).

 > **Dashboard:**